mahdiatubly/Cyber-Physical-System/Control Systems.md

 - **Historian**: As the task executes, the results are recorded in a database called a historian.

 - Modbus/TCP | DNP3: application layer layer protocols that are used in industrial control systems (non-routable protocols but there are new routable versions of them).

+- **(PPD-21)**: define 16 sectors that have critical ICS.

+- **Smart grid**: is a modernization of energy transmission, distribution, and consumption systems.
+A smart grid improves upon legacy systems through the addition of monitoring, measurement, and automation.